athowes/thesis/README.md

 # Bayesian spatio-temporal methods for small-area estimation of HIV indicators

 > \[!WARNING\]
 > Thesis under construction!
 Check back in a few months.
+Currently
+> 121/~200 pages, and many/tending to zero mistakes.

 PhD in [Modern Statistics and Statistical Machine Learning](https://statml.io/) at [Imperial College